-The Department of Agricultural Economics and Rural Sociology offers a program leading to the degree of Master of Science in Agricultural Economics.
+The Department of Agricultural Economics and Rural Sociology offers a program leading to the degree of Master of Science in Agricultural Economics

-In addition to the admission requirements of the Office of Graduate Studies, a Bachelor of Science degree in Agricultural Sciences or its equivalent is required.
-There are no specific program requirements above those of Graduate Studies Office.
+In addition to the admission requirements of the Office of Graduate Studies, a Bachelor's degree or its equivalent is required.
+There are no specific program requirements above those of the Office of Graduate Studies.
 All students are required to write a thesis.
+A strong knowledge of macroeconomics and microeconomics is a must for every candidate willing to pursue the degree.

-It is possible for the students to focus their thesis research on the research projects of the Department.
-Research facilities of the Agricultural Experiment Station are available to the students, and also Department microcomputers for research.
+It is possible for students to focus their thesis research on the department's research projects.
+Research facilities of the Agricultural Experiment Station are available to students.

-The program includes subjects in the following areas: Agricultural Production Economics, Farm Management, Marketing, and Natural Resources Economics.
+The program includes subjects in the following areas: Agricultural Production Economics, Farm Management, Marketing, and Natural Resources Economics, among others.